sfc-gh-ppopov/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 ALTER TABLE geolab.geography.osm_nl_not_covered ADD SEARCH OPTIMIZATION ON GEO(geom);
 ```

-Now that we have classified road segments by signal and no signal, we can run the following simple query to get the length of each geography in meters:
+Now that you have classified road segments by signal and no signal, you can run the following simple query to get the length of each geography in meters:

 ```
 SELECT signal_category,